red-hat-storage/openshift-cic/README.md

 For RHEL7.5 , Centos or Fedora
 ------------------------------
 - yum install python-jinja2
-- Pull the PR with the latest changes inside the openshift-cic directory
 - sudo python setup.py install
 - cic -o <outputfile>